top of page

 Ohio Had a Chance to Reduce Carbon Emissions – but Didn’t

 Transportation advocacy groups across the country, such as the Rail Passengers Association applauded the passage of the bipartisan Investment in Infrastructure and Jobs Act (IIJA) as a path forward for major infrastructure funding that the entire country, and Ohio, sorely needed.
-In particular, funding for public transportation, such as rail and buses, would be increased.
+In particular, funding for public transportation, such as rail and buses, would be increased and drive positive impact on emissions and climate.

 Graphic representing different investments of the Infrastructure Bill, such as roads, bridges, electric grids, passenger rail, and public transit.